tylerlong/glip-plus-dist/README.md

 If the app doesn't have focus, the screenshot is saved into your pasteboard.
 You can paste it anywhere you would like.

-During screenshot, press space key to toggle between mouse selection and window selection modes
+During screenshot, press <kbd>space</kbd> to toggle between mouse selection and window selection modes

-Press escape key to cancel screenshot.
+Press <kbd>escape</kbd> to cancel screenshot.